 2 A person is regarded as an undertaking in difficulty for the purposes of the EU Commission Guidelines on State aid for rescuing and restructuring non-financial undertakings in difficulty if that person, without intervention from the State, will almost certainly go out of business in the short or medium term.
-For further information please see paragraph 2.2 of the following link: http://eur-lex.europa.eu/legal-content/EN/TXT/PDF/?uri=CELEX:52014XC0731(01)&from=EN

-The LCI unit in Dublin City Council has set up a 'One Stop Shop' Advisory Team from Planning, Architects, Fire Prevention, Building Control, Conservation, Valuers and other relevant Departments.
-Our team is available to meet with you and provide advice on your proposed refurbishment and/or conversion works.
-It is a FREE service but you must make an appointment in advance by contacting the Living City Initiative Unit, Planning & Property Development Department, Block 4, Floor 3, Civic Offices, Dublin 8 or by email at livingcityinitative@dublincity.ie or phone (01) 222 3480.
+A Multi-Disciplinary Service is available and can assist with a query that you may have and provide advice on your proposed refurbishment and/or conversion works.
+You can contact the Living City Initiative Living City Initiative Unit, Planning & Property Development Department, Block 4, Floor 3, Civic Offices, Dublin 8 or by email at livingcityinitative@dublincity.ie or phone (01) 222 3480.